davide710/scanner/README.md

 ### WANT TO HELP MAKING THIS BETTER?
+I keep uploading many results, trying to show both examples of successful and failed tests and highlight pros and cons of the different ideas I get.
 If you want to improve this, if you have an idea to make it better, or if you are having trouble using or setting this up, please raise an issue.
-Otherwise, work on one of the improvements I mentioned in the Issues section You can also star the repository.
+Otherwise, work on one of the improvements I mentioned in the Issues section.
+You can also star the repository.